 Rung irons or step irons shall be provided complying with the relevant provisions of EN 124 or equivalent Turkish Standard.
 Their size and strength shall be suitable for access to the manhole with a maximum vertical spacing between steps of 350 mm in a vertical alignment.

 Pipes passing through the concrete walls of a manhole shall be provided with ductile iron or steel spool pieces with puddle flanges.
-Alternative means of preventing the passage of water shall be subject to the approval of the .
+Alternative means of preventing the passage of water shall be subject to the approval of the Project Manager.
 A flexible joint shall be situated as close as practicable to the outside face of any manhole or other structure.

 Manhole inverts and benching in sewer pipes, drains and culverts shall be formed in concrete grade C30 of the same gradient and diameter as the connected pipework and with a smooth finish.
 Alternatively manholes shall be made in HDPE where appropriate.
 The same quality requirements as specified for HDPE pipes shall apply for the manholes.
 For located in trafficked areas special reinforced concrete slaps shall be constructed to protect the upper end of the manhole shaft.
 The slap shall be designed for heavy traffic load.
 The access hole in the slap shall be minimum 1000x1000 mm and furnished with a hot dip galvanised steel cover hinged in one side and with a handle which shall be flattened with the surface of the cover.